 Use Realtime Data with Isolated Phase Bus Duct Monitoring

 Typically, there is an isolating joint between the generator’s main terminal box and the IPB enclosure.
 This isolating joint exists to prevent circulating currents in the IPB.
-The GPCS sensor is installed across this isolation joint and is designed to transmit only high frequency pulses caused by partial discharges.
+Install the GPCS sensor across this isolation joint and transmit only high frequency pulses caused by partial discharges.

 Coupling Capacitor Sensors

-The sensor has been designed to be used like the bus support insulator of the Isolated Phase Bus (IPB) or as coupling capacitor.
+Use the coupling capacitor sensor as the bus support insulator of the Isolated Phase Bus (IPB) or as a coupling capacitor.
 It consists of a “stacked-mica” capacitor sealed with a special epoxy resin suitable for operation in extreme industrial environments.

 Partial Discharge Monitor